Tucan fish

-The tucan fish (Chalceus erythrurus), also called the yellowfin chalceus, is a species of freshwater fish in the family Chalceidae.
-It is one of five species in the genus Chalceus, and was the second species to be described therein.
+The tucan fish (Chalceus erythrurus), also called the yellowfin chalceus or sardinha, is a species of freshwater ray-finned fish belonging to the family Chalceidae.
+This fish is found in northern South America.

 Description

 The tucan fish has a pale-silver body, with bright-yellow ventral fins (hence its other common name); the rest of its fins are some mixture of yellow and red, usually with a reddish tail fin.
 In terms of size, it reaches 21.4 cm SL.
 This makes it one of the larger members of the genus Chalceus, outsized only by the pinktail chalceus.

 Etymology

-The name "tucan fish" directly translates to "toucan fish", as "tucán" means toucan in Spanish.
+The name "tucan fish" directly translates to "toucan fish", as tucán means "toucan" in Spanish.
 All members of the family Chalceidae are sometimes referred to as tucanfishes, but C. erythrurus is the species to which it is most often applied.

-The genus name Chalceus is Greek, and means brass or copper.
-The specific name erythrurus also originates in Greek, with "eruthros" meaning red and "ouros" meaning tail in reference to its caudal fin usually being reddish.
+The genus name Chalceus is Greek, and means "brass" or "copper".
+The specific name erythrurus also originates in Greek, with eruthros meaning "red" and ouros meaning "tail", in reference to its caudal fin usually being reddish.